Arceliar/ironwood/README.md

 ### Protocol update(s)

 1. Investigate keeping a second keyspace neighbor in each direction, so the chain isn't momentarily broken when a node joins.
 NOTE: Investigated, ultimately I think we'll need two neighbors per side + a different path setup order (path from next before path to prev), to prevent momentary disruption to the DHT when a node joins or leaves.
 Implementing/debugging/etc turns out to be more complicated than initially expected, so this is unlikely to happen until other things are in place and the existing code has been field tested.
-2. The encrypted package could use some work... either switch to the noise protocol framework, or improve what's already there (to e.g. not send ephemeral pubkeys in plaintext).
+2. ~The encrypted package could use some work... either switch to the noise protocol framework, or improve what's already there (to e.g. not send ephemeral pubkeys in plaintext).~
+Done, traffic ephemeral keys are kept out of cleartext, among other improvements.

 ### DEBUG interface

-Some sort of debug interface is needed, to get read access to the low level internals.
+~Some sort of debug interface is needed, to get read access to the low level internals.
 This (probably) doesn't need to be a stable API endpoint.
-It would be useful (in the ygg context) to e.g. check a node's coords, get a list of peers (with ports), dump out the full set of DHT info, etc.
+It would be useful (in the ygg context) to e.g. check a node's coords, get a list of peers (with ports), dump out the full set of DHT info, etc.~
+Done, but there's still some room for improvement.